Factors to Keep in Mind When Selecting Bathroom Tiles

 It’s also advised that you should choose a neutral colour scheme for your small bathroom.
 Choosing lighter colours for your bathroom tiles, such as white, cream or even a light grey, will help make your small bathroom look that much bigger, thanks to the tiles reflecting more light than darker coloured tiles would.

 These light tiles enable the eye to ‘flow’ across the room, and if also used on walls, they will make your ceiling look higher.

-The choice and placement of your fixtures and fitting in your bathroom can also effect how small your bathroom would look.
+The choice and placement of your fixtures and fitting in your bathroom can also affect how small your bathroom would look.
 If you have a small bathroom, installing large taps, sinks and other fixtures will make it look overcrowded and cramped.
 Choose modern, sleek fittings that work with the size of your bathroom to keep everything in proportion.
 It’s important to map this all out in a scaled drawing before you start building or renovating.
-See our How to Design a Bathroom blog for guidance.
+(See our blog article on How to Design a Bathroom for guides).

 Our final tip in making your small bathroom look bigger is to lay your tiles in a diagonal pattern.
 Diagonal patterns trick our minds into thinking that a space is bigger than it really is.
 We don’t see the normal squared tiles when laid this way, so our eyes are instead drawn to the diagonal points while our brain has a lot more trouble figuring out how many tiles are actually there.

 Another way to make small bathrooms look bigger is to use rectangular tiles, like a size 30×60 cm.
 If you lay rectangle tiles horizontally or on their side going up the wall or along the floor, this will give the illusion that the walls are wider than they actually are.
 If you lay the same tile vertically, you will make the room look taller or the room longer if used on the floor.

 These are just guidelines that you can use.
 The choice of design is ultimately up to you!